valkey-io/valkey-doc/commands/commandlog-len.md

-The `COMMANDLOG LEN <type>` command returns the current number of entries in the specified type of command log.
+The `COMMANDLOG LEN` command returns the current number of entries in the specified type of command log.

 A new entry is added to the specified command log whenever a command exceeds the corresponding threshold.
 There are currently three different types of command log, each with an independent threshold, including `commandlog-execution-slower-than`, `commandlog-request-larger-than`, and `commandlog-reply-larger-than`.